grpc/test-infra/dashboard/README.md

 This folder contains the components necessary to build and deploy a dashboard to visualize gRPC OSS benchmarking results.

-gRPC OSS benchmarks save results to [BigQuery].
-The dashboard consists of two
+gRPC OSS benchmarks save results to [BigQuery][bigquery].
+The dashboard consists of two components:
-components:

-1. A [Postgres replicator], to transfer the results to a Postgres database.
+1. A [Postgres replicator][replicator], to transfer the results to a Postgres database.
 1. A Grafana dashboard, to display the results from the Postgres database.

 These components can be built and deployed manually using the